ChainSafe/filecoin-common-node-api/tool/README.md

 Ctrl+C will request a graceful shutdown.

-For HTTP exchanges whose bodies can be parsed as a singel JSON-RPC v2 method call, print a summary as a JSON line to stdout.
+For HTTP dialogue whose bodies can be parsed as a single JSON-RPC v2 method call, print a summary as a JSON line to stdout.

 The summary includes only the method name, params, and response.